yuncheng97/ASTR/README.md

 ```

 ### Download dataset
 This database is available for only non-commercial use in research or educational purpose.
 As long as you use the database for these purposes, you can edit or process images and annotations in this database.
-Please contact the jyc040204011@gmail.com and specify your institution and research topic to obtain the download link.
+Please sign the [license agreement](figs/ERUS-License.pdf) and send it to jyc040204011@gmail.com to obtain the download link.

 After download the dataset, put the dataset in the "/data" folder